 - 1. Improve and enhance quality of life in Clearview by fostering a safe, friendly, and attractive environment for residents and businesses. - 2.
-Promote the Township's visual appeal by encouraging and supporting the maintenance and improvement of buildings and properties, the preservation of heritage features, and the quality and consistency of architectural design. - 3.
-Maintain and enhance the Township's physical infrastructure, public services, utilities, and transportation facilities. - 4.
-Improve the social, cultural, and recreational facilities that serve the community and that foster connections and a sense of place. - 5.
-Maintain and improve Clearview's existing housing stock in a way that promotes the provision of safe and affordable housing and of a full range of housing options. - 6.
-Improve the integrity of the Township's built fabric by supporting infilling and the development of vacant or under-utilized lots. - 7.
+Support and facilitate the Township's transition to becoming a resilient and sustainable community through development and improvements that reduce emissions and address risks associated with the impacts of climate change. - 3.
+Promote the Township's visual appeal by encouraging and supporting the maintenance and improvement of buildings and properties, the preservation of heritage features, and the quality and consistency of architectural design. - 4.
+Maintain and enhance the Township's physical infrastructure, public services, utilities, and transportation facilities. - 5.
+Improve the social, cultural, and recreational facilities that serve the community and that foster connections and a sense of place. - 6.
+Maintain and improve Clearview's existing housing stock in a way that promotes the provision of safe and affordable housing and of a full range of housing options. - 7.
+Improve the integrity of the Township's built fabric by supporting infilling and the development of vacant or under-utilized lots. - 8.
 Undertake community improvement projects in a fiscally responsible manner and within a framework for monitoring and reporting expenditures.